Croydon Cemetery, Queensland: History

 Residents on the Croydon goldfields faced many hardships from inadequate supplies of water; pasture grasses and timber for fuel and construction purposes.
 Isolation was also a major problem until the Croydon to Normanton railway was completed in 1891.
 The area was subject to droughts and floods, and even a cyclone in 1906.
 Industrial action in 1888 resulted in the formation of a branch of the Amalgamated Miners' Association, and a strike occurred in 1889 when mining companies again tried to lower wages.
 Some mines close to Croydon township failed around 1890 when the ore was cut by a wall of granite.
 However, rich discoveries at Golden Gate to the north west compensated a little for this.
 A financial setback occurred in the "crash" of 1893, when most banks closed doors and gold buying ceased, throwing many miners out of work.

 As on many other Queensland goldfields, Croydon had a Chinese community which developed on the north west fringe of the town.
 The community constructed a temple, houses and other facilities such as pig ovens.
 By the end of 1888 Mining Warden L.E.D.
 Towner reported that Croydon had a population of approximately 3500 of whom 300 were Chinese, Cingalese, Malays and African.
 It appears that a shifting population of around 300 Asians was maintained.
 This figure is surprising given that the Queensland Goldfields Amendment Act of 1878 excluded Chinese people from new fields for three years unless they had made the discovery.
 However it appears that their involvement at Croydon was primarily as gardeners, carriers and cooks.
 There was some racial tension at times.
 A race riot occurred in 1886 when a Chinese residence was pulled down.
 Also, in May 1888, William Hodgkinson, Minister for Mines, ejected all Chinese from the Croydon and Etheridge goldfields.
 However, they were soon allowed to return because their market gardens were essential to the well-being of the community.

 Despite all difficulties, the 1890s were productive years for Croydon.
-Pugh's Almanac of 1900 listed 3 banks, 6 blacksmiths, 5 bakers, 6 commission agents, 4 newsagents, 6 carriers, 2 chemists, 6 drapers, 11 sharebrokers, 4 newsagents, 18 hotels and 4 watchmakers, among many other assorted businesses.
+Pugh's Almanac of 1900 listed 3 banks, 6 blacksmiths, 5 bakers, 6 commission agents, 4 newsagents, 6 carriers, 2 chemists, 6 drapers, 11 sharebrokers, 18 hotels and 4 watchmakers, among many other assorted businesses.
 Croydon became a municipality in 1892 under the control of the Croydon Divisional Board, and in 1907 administration passed to the Croydon Shire Council.

 The fields developed with Croydon as the main administrative and commercial centre surrounded by "satellite" communities established at outlying reefs.
 Members of the outlying communities would visit Croydon on Saturday nights to shop, conduct their business and socialise.
 There were townships at Golden Gate, Tabletop, Gorge Creek, Golden Valley, Goldstone, Carron, Twelve Mile, and campsites at Homeward Bound, Croydon King, Mark Twain, Lower Twelve Miles, Mulligan's, Flanagan's, Morning Light, Moonstone and Alluvial Springs.
 This resulted in the establishment of at least 10 cemeteries throughout the district.